-- 9.1 Where a pupil makes an accusation against a member of staff and there is reasonable suspicion that the accusation has been deliberately invented or malicious, the Principal will consider whether to take disciplinary action in accordance with the sanctions set out above. - 9.2 Where a parent has made a deliberately invented or malicious allegation, the Principal will consider whether to require that parent to remove their child or children from the school on the basis that they have treated the school or a member of staff unreasonably and compromised the requirement for mutual trust and confidence. - 9.3 In accordance with Part 4 of the Department for Education guidance 'Keeping Children Safe in Education' (September 2023), the School will consider a malicious allegation to be one where there is sufficient evidence to disprove the allegation and there has been a deliberate act to deceive.
+- 9.1 Where a pupil makes an accusation against a member of staff and there is reasonable suspicion that the accusation has been deliberately invented or malicious, the Head of School, in consultation with the Chief Master/ Principal as appropriate, will consider whether to take disciplinary action in accordance with the sanctions set out above. - 9.2 Where a parent has made a deliberately invented or malicious allegation, the Head of School, in consultation with the Chief Master/ Principal as appropriate, will consider whether to require that parent to remove their child or children from the school on the basis that they have treated the school or a member of staff unreasonably and compromised the requirement for mutual trust and confidence. - 9.3 In accordance with Part 4 of the Department for Education guidance 'Keeping Children Safe in Education' (September 2024), the school will consider a malicious allegation to be one where there is sufficient evidence to disprove the allegation and there has been a deliberate act to deceive.